vanessaidenny/bowling-game-score/README.md

 * Without strike or spare:
 &ensp;Points from the sum of the pins dropped
 * Strike:
-&ensp;10 points plus the dropped pins on the two following chances
+&ensp;10 points plus the double of the dropped pins sum on the two following chances
 * Spare:
-&ensp;10 points plus the dropped pins on the next chance
+&ensp;10 points plus the double of the dropped pins sum on the first next chance

 ### Documentation

-- [ ] Sum points with the basic game structure
+- [X] Sum points with the basic game structure
-- [ ] Calculate strike and spare points
+- [X] Calculate strike and spare points
-- [ ] Calculate extra throw
+- [X] Calculate extra throw
 - [ ] Describe and run test scenarios
 - [ ] Apply API to extend web interface